Korzer420/LoreMaster/Rando_Readme.md

 Adds special items to the pool:
 - 3 scrolls to automatically gain a missing lore tablet.
 - 3 scrolls to undo curses (unused in randomizer, will turn to geo)

+**A lore tablet is placed where Elderbugs "Grimm iteration" would normally stand, which tells you the rewards that you can get.**

 #### Interaction
 - Elderbug is NOT affected by Cursed Listening (as well as the snail shaman for Vengeful Spirit, due to the original questline)